 Being safe in the summer does not mean staying indoors all day long!
 Children need fresh air, exercise, and outdoor play throughout the year.
 The NC Child Care Rules .0509(d) require that facilities take children outdoors every day that “weather conditions permit”.
 In the summer storms or a heat index at or above 90 º F pose significant health risks (Caring For Our Children: National Health and Safety Performance Standard 2.009).

-Use good judgement and help children develop sun safe habits.
+Use good judgment and help children develop sun safe habits.

 Physical activity teaches children: